 Cyanidin-3-glucoside (cy3glc) was obtained by extraction from blackberries (Rubus f ruticosus L.).
+Choline chloride (ChCl),; glycerol (Gly); ethylene glycol (EG), urea all from were used as received.
 Sample Preparation.
-The binary (BDES) and ternary (TDES) used in this study was prepared according to the procedure described on the literature $^6$
+The binary (BDES) and ternary (TDES) used in this study was prepared according to the procedure described on the literature $^{6}$